rafael-santiago/tulip/doc/MANUAL.md

 - If we have a single note, only this note will be repeated.
 - If we have a tag, the tag and what this tag brings wrapped will be repeated.
 - If we have a sep bar before the once more, the ``once more`` will repeat everything inside the last logical block that you created.
-By the way, this is what is happening in the ``Purple Haze's`` main riff showed previously.
+By the way, this is what is happening in the ``Purple Haze's`` main riff previously shown.

-There is another way to indicate a repetition avoid annoying ourselves with re-typing again and again.
+There is another way to indicate a repetition avoiding annoying ourselves with re-typing again and again.
 It is a special ``control tag`` called ``times``.
 The ``.times`` tag should receive inside its code listing a ``number of times`` what indicates the repetion of something.
 However, the ``.times`` tag must co-working with a ``sep bar`` because alone it tends to produce non-sense/dubious indications in the output tablature.
 Then, using ``.times`` for our last code sample it would be: